Easy Sous Vide Duck Breast

 Cooking duck sous vide is amazing!
 What is great about it is helps to break down the fat, and cook the duck meat in a way that keeps it tender, locks in the moisture, and cooks to perfection every time.

-If you are new to cooking sous vide then please read through our easy step-by-step method below or watch the video to see it live.
+If you are new to cooking sous vide read through our easy step-by-step method below or watch the video to see it live.

 What is Sous Vide Cooking